 Other ways to find jobs include:

-Yeah, it’s annoying, but professional networking is the number one way people find employment.
-Attend conferences and events that relate to your field, hob nob with annoying fat men that make 3 times what you plan on making and give out business cards to anyone you meet.
+Yes, it’s uncomfortable and annoying, but professional networking is the number one way people find employment.
+Attend conferences and events that relate to your field, hob nob with important people in your chosen field and give out business cards to anyone you meet.
 The more you network, the better your chances of getting a job, and if you can network successfully as a recent graduate, you will be in a far better position than your competitors.

 - Ask Your Buddies